cs123tas/final-stencil/README.md

 apply a texture map to the surface and include a skybox or a fog in the distance.

-You can also check out some past final projects on CS1230’s YouTube channel or our other Youtube channel (We have no clue why there is two).
+You can also check out some past final projects on CS1230’s [YouTube channel](https://www.youtube.com/channel/UCGNsmYJfDhLMgmAp6VJ_suw/videos) or our other [Youtube channel](https://www.youtube.com/channel/UCyFsTjzWjJ5AkbpcN2ZZ7dA/videos) (We have no clue why there is two).

-## 4 Timeline/Due Dates
+## Timeline/Due Dates

-Other than the early and final demo day, these due dates are fairly flexible.
-If you need more time figuring out your group members or finalizing your project proposal that is fine as long as you stay roughly on track.

 - By Monday, 11/15 at 11:59 p.m.
 EST: Form groups.
 Submit the
 teammate matching [form](https://docs.google.com/forms/d/e/1FAIpQLSdA3AgdyY9TzdxqfcQjUM2lnHrs8RDrgrOu2aX4gRAzv_ZckQ/viewform?usp=sf_link) if you have not found/do not expect